With Microsoft Edge for Linux now in beta learn how to install it on Ubuntu, Linux Mint, and related Linux distributions.

 How to Install Edge Browser on Ubuntu

-Keep in mind that Microsoft Edge for Linux is in developer preview.
-It is not “stable”.
-It is not even a beta.
-Some features (like browser sync) are currently unsupported on Linux.
-Are there bugs?
-Yup.
-Will it crash?
-Quite possibly!
+Keep in mind that Microsoft Edge for Linux is in beta.
+It is not yet considered “stable”.
+Some features are also unsupported on Linux.

 Please note: this article is about how to install Edge on Ubuntu, not why you should install it.
 You decide which software you use on your system.
 And if you don’t want Edge?
 That’s fine!
 But you probably won’t be reading a “how to” guide on the topic!